 6 Months Out

 Assess your situation and get your financials in order.
-Before jumping into your home search, you must determine how much you can afford.
+Before jumping into your home search and the homebuying process, you must determine how much you can afford.
 You may have saved enough for your down payment, but don’t forget to account for closing costs, taxes, insurance, and any other unforeseen expenses that may arise when buying a house.
 This is also the time to make sure you’ve paid down your credit cards and that your credit score is in good condition, ensure you’ve filed your taxes, and that you have a paper trail for all recent major financial transactions.

 3 Months Out